testflows/TestFlows-WebSite/source/handbook/index.md

 ## Iteration

-An [Iteration] is not meant to be used explicitely and in most cases is only used internally to implement test repetitions.
+An [Iteration] is not meant to be used explicitly and in most cases is only used internally to implement test repetitions.

 ## Step